-Pituitary hyperplasia refers to the diffuse pituitary enlargement that can be physiologic in young menstruating females or pregnant/lactating women or, less commonly, secondary to end-organ failure.
+Pituitary hyperplasia refers to the diffuse pituitary enlargement that can be physiological in young menstruating females or pregnant/lactating women or, less commonly, secondary to end-organ failure.

-The pituitary gland can be assessed both by CT and MRI dedicated protocols, which can show:1
+The pituitary gland can be assessed both by CT and MRI dedicated protocols, which can show the following: 1

 - enlarged homogeneously enhancing pituitary gland with a convex superior margin

 - size : >10 mm up to 15 mm